flonadb/flonadb/README.md

     java -cp flona-server-1.2.0.jar -Dloader.main=$MAIN_CLASS $SPRING_LAUNCHER
     ```
    This is just a way to run a Spring boot application, we export an environment variable `LOADER_PATH` with a value of
-   `drivers` which is the path to directory we saw earlier where to load extra jars which in our case will be the JDBC drivers for the
+   `drivers` which is the path to directory we saw earlier where to load extra jars which in our case will be the JDBC
-   target database systems.
-We also define another environment variable `FLONA_FILE_DB_CFG_LOCATION` with a value of
+   drivers for the target database systems.
+We also define another environment variable `FLONA_FILE_DB_CFG_LOCATION`
-   `db.properties` which is the path to the `File Database Proxy` file we looked at in **Step 4**.
+   with a value of `db.properties` which is the path to the `File Proxy Database` file we looked at in **Step 4**.

    **Note** Remember to replace `flona-server-1.2.0.jar` with the actual name of the server jar file you downloaded in
    **Step 2**.